cocoa-xu/evision_slack/README.md

 # EvisionSlack

-Send processed image to Slack~!
+Send processed image to a Slack channel!

 This project is inspired by [livebook-dev/kino_slack](https://github.com/livebook-dev/kino_slack).
 Most of the code is copied and paste from [livebook-dev/kino_slack](https://github.com/livebook-dev/kino_slack).